Primary progressive multiple sclerosis (PPMS) is one of the four types of multiple sclerosis (MS).

 According to the National Multiple Sclerosis Society, about 15 percent of people with MS receive a diagnosis of PPMS.

-There’s no known cause of MS. However, many treatments can help with the progression of PPMS symptoms.
+There’s no known cause of MS. However, many treatments can help prevent the progression of PPMS symptoms.

-Most existing MS drugs are designed to lower inflammation and reduce the number of relapses.
+Most existing MS drugs are designed to control inflammation and reduce the number of relapses.

 Ocrelizumab (Ocrevus) is FDA-approved to treat both PPMS and RRMS.

 It’s a monoclonal antibody that destroys certain B cells of the immune system.
 Research suggests that B cells are partially responsible for damage to the brain and spinal cord tissues of people with MS. This damage is enabled by the immune system itself.